-The term slipped disc is commonly used for either a bulging or herniated spinal disc and does not describe a separate medical condition.
+The term slipped disc is a nonmedical term commonly used to describe bulging or herniated spinal discs.
 If you have been told you have a slipped disc, even by your doctor, it is strongly recommended that you get clarification about exactly what condition you have.

 What is a slipped disc?

 One reason this term is not accepted as medical terminology is because it can cause confusion.
 Saying there is a slipped disc can make it sound like the disc has fully slipped out from between the vertebrae, which is not the case.

 Both herniated and bulging discs are usually caused by age-related deterioration of the spine.
 The natural aging process and everyday wear can cause the spinal discs to dehydrate and lose their shape.
 When this happens, pressure from the surrounding vertebrae can cause the perimeter of a disc to bulge — or slip — into the spinal canal.
 A herniated disc happens when pressure from the center of the disc actually causes a tear in the lining, forcing the jellylike material out of the disc.

 What are the symptoms of a slipped disc?

 The nerves in the lining of a disc become irritated when they come into contact with enzymes in the center, causing symptoms of localized pain and inflammation.
 Radiating symptoms also occur if displaced disc material comes into contact with a nerve root or the spinal cord.
 The symptoms include:

 Nerve compression in the cervical (upper) spine causes symptoms to radiate to the head, neck, shoulders, arms or hands.
 A patient with a slipped disc that causes nerve compression in the lumbar (lower) spine experiences symptoms in the lower back, hips, buttocks, legs or feet.